-On August 6, 1998, Chris Moore and Jim Fusco paid a visit to the KISS 95.7 studios in Hartford.
+On August 6, 1998, Chris and Jim paid a visit to the KISS 95.7 studios in Hartford.
 Chris and Jim were so interested in the way the radio station worked, that they decided to form their own “radio station”.
-So after returning to Jim’s house that day, the two joined up with Jim’s brother, Mike Fusco, and produced the first “Moore Hits in the Morning” broadcast, named after Chris Moore.
-They made up call letters- WCJM (Chris, Jim, and Mike), and even a name for the station- Moore 94.2.
+So after returning to Jim’s house that day, the two joined up with Jim’s brother, Mike , and produced the first “MHITM” broadcast, named after Chris.
+They made up call letters- WCJM (Chris, Jim, and Mike), and even a name for the station- 94.2 Radio.
 Using only the equipment they had on hand at the time, they produced a 90-minute show by holding a microphone up to a speaker that played the music!

 But for the second show, the three used a sound mixer (a machine that controls how loud the sound levels are) that Jim received for his birthday that year.
 But the “station” faced some problems using the mixer, as Jim was just getting used to using it, and the sound levels were off.
 So, during the whole tape, Mike and Chris could hardly be heard!

 (Checking out WCJM.com)

 The cast then added a fourth member for the third tape.
 Alberto wanted to join the cast because “it sounded like a fun idea and it let [him] be with [his] friends.”
 Alberto was a natural on the air, giving the special Christmas Show that was done an extra-added lift.
 This show, up until just recently, had been the best “MHITM” show ever produced, because of the perfect levels (only a little feedback) of everyone’s voice/ music.
 The same thing went for the next show, again based on Christmas, but used Christmas comedy songs instead of the previous tape’s classic Christmas songs.

 The Last Member, For Now